Clearing Up The Facts About How Accutane Works for Treating Severe Acne

 Is Isotretinoin Right For You?

 If you are struggling with acne that is not responding to other forms of treatment, we are happy to talk to you at length about using isotretinoin.
-Like many of our colleagues, we believe this an excellent option for many patients.
+Like many of our colleagues, we believe this is an excellent and affordable option for many patients dealing with problem acne.
 We have encountered many cases of acne where nothing BUT Accutane works.
 And Accutane seems to work just about every time we use it.

-If you’re interested in learning more about isotretinoin in the Hollywood, FL area, call us for a consultation.
+If you’re interested in learning more about isotretinoin in the Hollywood, FL area, then please call us for an appointment.
+We can speak to you about this and other treatment options such as the best laser treatment for active acne.